With help from Matsuyama, First Tee of Central Florida overcomes pandemic challenges

 When Hideki Matsuyama sank his last putt of the 2019 ZOZO CHAMPIONSHIP, he had made 21 birdies over the four competition days, securing him a second-place finish.

 Those 21 birdies allowed Matsuyama to claim the RSM Birdies Fore Love weekly winner spot.
-This on-course competition over the first 11 events of the 2020-21 PGA TOUR Season designates weekly winners by highlighting the player with the most birdies or better in the field.
-A $50,000 donation is then designated to a children or family-focused charitable organization of the player’s choice
+This on-course competition is in its third year and spans over the first nine events of the PGA TOUR 2020-21 Season.
+Weekly winners are designated by highlighting the player with the most birdies or better in the field.
+A $50,000 donation is then designated to a children or family-focused charitable organization of the player’s choice.

 So, in the fall of 2019, Matsuyama chose to donate his earnings to the First Tee of Central Florida.
 He likely expected the money to help the local chapter of the youth development organization to continue its mission of introducing the game of golf and its inherent values to kids and teens.